-What Is Long-Term Care Planning?
+What Is ALTCS (Long-Term Care Planning)?

 What is ALTCS?
 Arizona Long-Term Care System (ALTCS) is Arizona’s Medicaid program providing long-term health coverage for those medically and financially eligible.

 While many confuse Medicare and Medicaid, they are two different programs.
 Medicaid is need-based, meaning only the individuals that meet the requirements qualify to receive these benefits.
 Medicaid is a public assistance program that helps pay costs for individuals with limited income and assets.
 To be eligible for Medicaid, you must meet the strict income and asset guidelines.

 - Facility care, including nursing homes, assisted living, and rehabilitation facilities